ShowLo/MobileNetV2/README.md

 CUDA_VISIBLE_DEVICES=0,1 python train.py --batch-size 128
 ```

-* Train from one checkpoint(for example, train from `epoch_4.pth.tar`, the `--start-epoch` parameter is corresponding to the epoch of the checkpoint):
+* Train from one checkpoint(for example, train from `epoch_200.pth.tar`, the `--start-epoch` parameter is corresponding to the epoch of the checkpoint):

 ```
-CUDA_VISIBLE_DEVICES=1,4 python train.py --batch-size 128 --resume /media/data2/chenjiarong/MobileNetV2/output/epoch_49.pth.tar --start-epoch 50
+CUDA_VISIBLE_DEVICES=2,3 python train.py --batch-size 256 --resume /media/data2/chenjiarong/MobileNetV2/output/epoch_200.pth --start-epoch 200 --num-epochs 300
 ```

 ## Pretrained models